 COMM 451.
 Risk and Crisis Communication.
 3 Credits.

 This course explores identifying risks to organizational goals and key stakeholders, and communicating effectively during crisis events to maintain organizational legitimacy.
 Risk and crisis key theories and concepts, applications and analysis are addressed.
 Prerequisite: COMM 200 or consent of instructor.
-S.
+F.

 COMM 493.
 Instructional Experiences in Communication.
 2 Credits.

 Students will receive training and practical experiences in providing instruction in communication at the collegiate level.
 Such experiences include serving as an undergraduate teaching assistant or tutor for Communication courses with a faculty mentor.
-Prerequisites: Junior or senior status, "A" in course they are serving, minimum overall GPA of 3.0 or higher, and permission of instructor.
+Prerequisite: Junior or senior status, "A" in course they are serving, minimum overall GPA of 3.0 or higher, and permission of instructor.
 Repeatable to 8.00 credits.
 S/U grading.
 F,S,SS.

 COMM 494.
 Advanced Individual Research.
 1-4 Credits.